Skip links

 At Lennox CMCH, we understand that everyone should be afforded the opportunity to get treatment for substance abuse and addiction, even if they don’t have access to our facility.
-That’s why we offer telehealth for addiction treatment, an option designed to help those who may not otherwise receive treatment.
-If you or a loved one is managing a mild substance use issue or you’re in early recovery, telehealth programs can deliver the structure, accountability, and clinical expertise you need to move forward.
+That’s why we offer telehealth for addiction treatment, which is not just a convenient option but a highly effective and accessible alternative for supporting individuals on their recovery journey.

 What is Telehealth?

 Telehealth refers to the use of technology to deliver healthcare services remotely.
 This is often done using video conferencing, secure messaging, phone calls, and secure apps in some cases.
+Telehealth allows for better, more specialized care for those outside of treatment centers.

 Much like going in-person to a doctor’s office or treatment facility, telehealth provides many of those same services remotely.
 As it relates to addiction treatment specifically, telehealth can be used for conducting therapy sessions, medical evaluations, medication management, support groups, and educational programming.
+Telehealth offers comprehensive care, supporting a wide range of needs from therapy to medication management.
+People entering treatment can connect with specialized care providers across Los Angeles via telehealth, overcoming geographical constraints.

 Is Telehealth As Effective As “Regular” Treatment?